Chicken meatballs with garlic, thyme and rosemary cooked in either an air fryer or oven and finished in a creamy honey and mustard sauce.

-I love these super simple honey and mustard chicken meatballs… They take 30 minutes to cook and feel proper indulgent.
+I love these super simple honey and mustard minced or ground chicken meatballs… They take 30 minutes to cook and feel properly rich and indulgent.

 The trick to making moist meatballs is usually in the inclusion of fat.